This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Recipe Notes:

-- Please read all of the information and FAQ info above, as well as the notes below before making this recipe.
+- Please read all of the helpful information above and below before making this recipe.

 - It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
 I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) with the red label, NOT the blue label), so please know that your results may not be the same as mine if you substitute with another gluten-free flour blend.
 The weight listed above is for this specific brand of flour.
-See the "Ingredient and Substitution Notes" section above for more info about the flour needed for this recipe.
+This recipe will NOT work with coconut flour or any other single gluten-free flour, you must use a gluten-free blend, the one mentioned above for the intended results.

 - Storing Leftovers: Store leftovers in an airtight container at room temperature for up to two days.
 After two days, place the container in the refrigerator for another 2-3 days.
 Serve cold or bring to room temperature before serving.